-I remember in vivid detail my first triumph over my father.
-He had teased me about watching something I could not understand.
-I demonstrated that I completely understood a show by recounting it in minute detail.
-After several more summers I believe I had a full grasp on what was going on the TV screen at all times.
-That includes most TV programs.
+I remember vividly my first triumph over my father.
+He had teased me about watching something I could not understand and I demonstrated that I completely understood a show by recounting it in minute detail.
 Obviously, I watched only what piqued my interest.
-My language skills blossomed (and wilted) several times before I started high school.
+My language skills blossomed (and wilted) many times.

 I had access to Italian reference books and dictionaries.
 They stayed on the bookshelves.
-Since I was a kid with no guidance I used a dictionary only a handful of times - after I realized that I could understand the language.
-I do remember looking up a few things and getting a kick out of it.
+Since I was a kid with no guidance I used a dictionary only a handful of times.
 I still remember looking up “basilico”.
 I already knew that it was a culinary herb.
-I played a few times with an old Italian encyclopedic dictionary looking at the pictures and reading randomly.
+I played a few times with an old Italian encyclopedic dictionary looking at the pictures and reading random articles.
 I remember listening to Italian radio a few times when I was especially bored but I quickly lost interest.
 I do remember that I could easily follow radio programs.

-Foreign magazines were easily available during the summer months.
+Foreign magazines were available during the summer months.
 Italian magazines especially drew my attention since I noticed that I could easily read the headlines.
-I remember looking wistfully at German-language "Dagobert" (Uncle Scrooge) comics which were way too expensive for my pocket.
+I remember looking wistfully at German-language (Uncle Scrooge) comics.
+They were way too expensive for my pocket.
 I remember reading a few articles in the Italian magazine "Gente" about sharks, about a 19th century brigand and a girl who later became a saint.
 By the time Enzo Tortora went to jail I was able to understand Italian.
-It's a curious thing for a kid to remember but Italians just kept talking about it and one of the magazines had TORTORA printed on the front page.
+It's a curious thing for a kid to remember but Italians just kept talking about it and Oggi had TORTORA printed in huge letters on the front page.
+It's also a funny sounding last name.
+In any case, when I was especially bored and there was nothing better going on, I'd watch the news and infomercials featuring a mustachioed character who was permanently out of breath from shouting at his faithful viewers all the great deals of the day.

 The types of TV content I consumed: